elesiuta/jupyter-nbgrader-helper/README.md

   --meta AssignName NbName.ipynb
-                        Fix cell metadata by replacing with that of source, matches based on grade_id --select StudentID [StudentID ...]
+                        Fix cell metadata by replacing with that of source, matches based on grade_id --sortcells AssignName NbName.ipynb
+                        Sort cells of student notebooks to match order of source, matches based on grade_id, non grade_id cells are placed at the end --rmcells AssignName NbName.ipynb
+                        MAKE SURE YOU BACKUP FIRST - Removes all student cells that do not have a grade_id that matches the source notebook (and sorts the ones that do) - this function is destructive and should be used as a last resort --select StudentID [StudentID ...]
                         Select specific students to fix their notebooks without having to run on the entire class (WARNING: